one-chain-labs/onechain/nre/sui_for_node_operators.md

 Upon creating a `Validator`, an `UnverifiedValidatorOperationCap` is created as well and transferred to the validator address.
 The holder of this `Cap` object (short for "Capability") therefore could perform operational actions for this validator.
 To authorize another address to conduct these operations, a validator transfers the object to another address that they control.
 The transfer can be done by using Sui Client CLI: `sui client transfer`.

 To rotate the delegatee address or revoke the authorization, the current holder of `Cap` transfers it to another address.
 In the event of compromised or lost keys, the validator could create a new `Cap` object to invalidate the incumbent one.
-This is done by calling `sui_system::rotate_operation_cap`:
+This is done by calling `one_system::rotate_operation_cap`:

 ```
 sui client call --package 0x3 --module sui_system --function rotate_operation_cap --args 0x5 --gas-budget 10000